 - Stand Your Ground: No duty to retreat from the situation before resorting to deadly force; not limited to your home, place of work, etc.

-- Castle Doctrine: No duty to retreat before using deadly force if you are in your home or yard (some states include a place of work and occupied vehicles)
+- Castle Doctrine: A common law principle where there is no duty to retreat before using lethal force if you are in your home or yard (some states include a place of work and occupied vehicles)

-- Duty to Retreat: Duty to retreat from a threatening situation if you can do so with complete safety
+- Duty to Retreat: Duty to retreat from a threatening situation and possibly leave it to law enforcement instead, if you can do so with complete safety

-Note: Some states have adopted stand your ground-like doctrines through judicial interpretation of their self-defense laws -- but they're not included on this list.
+Note: Some states have adopted similar "stand your ground" doctrines through judicial interpretation of their self-defense laws, but they're not included on this list.

 States That Impose a Duty to Retreat

-On the other end of the legal spectrum, some states impose a duty to retreat.
-A duty to retreat generally means that you can't resort to deadly force in self-defense if you can safely avoid the risk of harm or death (by walking away, for example).
-If that's not an option, say if you were cornered or pinned down and facing serious harm or death, then you would be authorized to use deadly force in self-defense.
+On the other end of the legal spectrum, some jurisdictions impose a duty to retreat.
+A duty to retreat generally means that you can't resort to deadly force in self-defense if you can safely avoid the risk of imminent danger.
+If that's not an option due to being cornered, pinned down, or facing great bodily harm, then you may be authorized to use deadly force in self-defense.

-It's important to note that, even in duty-to-retreat states, there's no duty to retreat from an intruder in your home.
-These states all adhere to some version of the castle doctrine as well.
+It's important to note that, even in duty to retreat states, there's no duty to retreat from an intruder in your home.

 While some states let you stand your ground, in others you may be prosecuted for killing someone if you could have safely walked away from the confrontation.
 To learn more about self-defense laws in your state, contact a local criminal defense attorney.